Ecotrust/madrona/docs/index.rst

 ############################################

 Madrona is a python web application framework for building spatial decision support tools.
-Originally designed to support the :ref:`California Marine Life Protection Act Initiative<background>`, Madrona has evolved into a reusable platform for marine and terrestrial applications.
+Madrona provides the building blocks to create marine, terrestrial and urban planning applications and allows you to focus on data and models that are important to your decision making process.

 .. image:: madrona_outline.png

-If your problem involves spatial data design, spatial analysis and multi-user collaboration, Madrona is the premier tool.
+If your problem involves spatial design, analysis and collaborative decision support, Madrona is the premier tool.

 Table of Contents